 Symbol Explanation 4 Danger to life due to high voltages The product operates at high voltages.
 All work on the product must be carried out by qualified persons only.
 Risk of burns from hot surfaces The product can get hot during operation.
-Avoid contact during operation.
-Allow the product to cool down sufficiently before carrying out any work.
+Avoid contact during option.
+Allow the product to cool down sufficiently before carrying owork.
 Wear personal protective equipment such as safety gloves.